 As well as juggling work commitments and family life with her husband and two children, Mel thoroughly enjoys studio dance teaching.
 If you are looking for a technical class that is fun and also very accessible consider giving character a go!

 Rachel began dancing at the age of 5, training at Norris Studios.
 She trained for 13 years with the studio- this included 13 years in Jazz and Tap, 7 years in Contemporary, 5 years in Hip Hop, and 4 years in Ballet (all NZAMD).
 Throughout her exams, she received 3 NZAMD nominations for Jazz, 1 nomination for Tap and 5th place in the finals, 2 nominations for Hip Hop, and 1 nomination for contemporary.
 Rachel also spent 10 years of this time as a competition dancer in Solos, duos and troupes.
 She competed at regional, national and international competitions and performed at Coca Cola Christmas in the Park.
 Rachel began working professionally as a trainee cabaret dancer for Divas Cabaret at the age of 14, graduating to a resident dancer at Encore Cabaret at the age of 18.
 From 19 years of age, Rachel has been a company dancer and promotional model for Diamond Entertainment, and has started her third year for the Breakers Dance Team and Momentum Productions.
-She is in her second year at Auckland University.
+She is in her final year at Auckland University completely a Bachelor of Arts.
 Rachel hopes that through teaching at Bays, she can pass on to her students the same passion and knowledge given to her during her own training.